michaelcpuckett/activity-kit/README.md

 - `@activity-kit/endpoints`
   - The logic for carrying out the bulk of the ActivityPub protocol.
 - `@activity-kit/core`
-  - Provides common functions that use the adapter APIs.
+  - Common functions that depend on the Adapter APIs.
 - `@activity-kit/utilities`
   - Common functions with no dependencies on packages from upper layers.